Anglo-Norman literature: Epic and romance

-Finally, regarded by many as the most celebrated love-legend of the Middle Ages, the story of Tristan and Iseult, was created into literary works by tow authors, Béroul and Thomas, the first of whom is probably, and the second certainly, Anglo-Norman (see Arthurian legend; Holy Grail; Tristan).
+Finally, regarded by many as the most celebrated love-legend of the Middle Ages, the story of Tristan and Iseult, was created into literary works by two authors, Béroul and Thomas, the first of whom is probably, and the second certainly, Anglo-Norman (see Arthurian legend; Holy Grail; Tristan).
 One Folie Tristan was composed in England in the last years of the 12th century.
 (For all these questions, see Soc. des Anc.
 Textes, Ernest Muret's ed.
 1903; Joseph Bédier's ed.
 1902–1905).

 Hugh of Rutland wrote two romans d'aventure: Ipomedon (published by Eugen Kölbing and Koschwitz, Breslau, 1889), which relates the adventures of a knight who married the young duchess of Calabria, niece of King Meleager of Sicily, but was loved by Medea, the king's wife, and Protheselaus (published by Kluckow, Göttingen, 1924), written around 1185, which is the sequel to Ipomedon.
 It deals with the wars and subsequent reconciliation between Ipomedon's sons, Daunus, the elder, lord of Apulia, and Protesilaus, the younger, lord of Calabria.
 Protesilaus defeats Daunus, who had expelled him from Calabria.
 He saves his brother's life, is reinvested with the dukedom of Calabria, and, after the death of Daunus, succeeds Apulia.
 He subsequently marries Medea, King Meleager's widow, who had helped him seize Apulia, having transferred her affection for Ipomedon to his younger son (cf. Ward, Cat. of Rom., i.
 728).

 Amadas et Idoine, existing only in a continental version, was also the work of an Anglo-Norman author.
 Gaston Paris has proved that the original was composed in England in the 12th century (An English Miscellany presented to Dr. Furnivall in Honour of his Seventy-fifth Birthday, Oxford, 1901, 386–394).

 The Anglo-Norman poem on the Life of Richard Coeur de Lion is lost, and an English version only has been preserved.
 About 1250 Eustace of Kent introduced into England the roman d'Alexandre in his Roman de toute chevalerie, many passages of which have been imitated in one of the oldest English poems on Alexander, namely, King Alisaunder (P. Meyer, Alexandre le grand, Paris, 1886, ii.
 273, and Weber, Metrical Romances, Edinburgh).

-Fableaux, fables and religious tales
+Fabliaux and fables

-In spite of the popularity enjoyed by this class of literature, there are only some half-dozen fableaux written in England:
+In spite of the popularity enjoyed by this class of literature, there are only some half-dozen fabliaux written in England: